Meet the CATCH Board

 She is thrilled to work with CATCH and is proud to be its recording secretary!

 When Lisa first heard about CATCH, she fell in love with the organization’s mission and knew right away that joining the board would fulfill her both professionally as a licensed clinical psychologist and personally as a parent.

 She enjoys connecting families to information, resources, and tools they might not otherwise have and helping parents truly feel that they are not alone on their journey.

 Lisa is the parent of two young boys.
 She is proud to raise her family in Northbrook and participate in the community's evolving understanding and support of mental health.

 She is grateful for family and friends, her meaningful work, laughter, sleep, and little kid snuggles.

-When Stacy first learned about CATCH, she jumped right in as a volunteer, recognizing that the CATCH mission aligned exactly with her personal and professional goals of breaking the stigma and increasing awareness around mental health.
+When Stacy discovered CATCH, she jumped right in as a volunteer, recognizing that the CATCH mission aligned exactly with her personal and professional goals of breaking the stigma and increasing awareness around mental health.